hollymorrris/data-analytics-power-bi-report518/README.md

 <img width="790" alt="Screenshot 2025-02-04 at 18 37 56" src="https://github.com/user-attachments/assets/6fc24e65-8fb5-4c9b-80e2-bd0769e42187" />

+Used the bookmarks feature to create a pop-out toolbar which can be accessed from the navigation bar on the left-hand side of the page to allow users to filter by product category and store country.

 <img width="154" alt="Screenshot 2025-02-04 at 18 38 56" src="https://github.com/user-attachments/assets/09b724c0-11de-4337-ad77-29b34d1ee829" />

 ## Creating a Stores Map Page